hatutah/Human-Activity-Recognition/CodeBook.md

 ### Variable Description

-Verbose descriptions of all variables are included in the dataset README.txt.
-Here is a breakdown of all variables included in the final summary.
+Verbose descriptions of all variables are included in the dataset [README](UCI HAR Dataset/README.txt) Here is a breakdown of all variables included in the final summary.

 - Activity Values